LibbyWin/student/README.md

 2. Create a rating system that allows for users to rate recipes from 0 to 10.
 3. Create a feedback request form so that the author of a recipe can see how well they are doing.
 4. Create a commenting section allowing for users to suggest improvements/feedback on recipes.
+5. Have a dropdown which allowed you to filter through if you wanted 'Breakfast', 'Lunch' or 'Dinner'.

 ## User Stories
 The invention of this website come straight from a university student who never knew what to cook.
 I spent the majority of my student